 Some companies indicated that UE may only support local PLMN in many cases[2].
 In this scenario, NG-RAN can attempt to handover the UE to a candidate cell with a local PLMN, otherwise the UE should be released.
 There is no appropriate description of this behavior reflected in current specification when UE moves across the country border and does not support the new PLMN.
 So we see it is necessary to include this on TS 38.300 in principle.

-Proposal: If the NG-RAN node detects that the UE is in a different country to that served by the serving AMF, the NG-RAN should perform an NG handover to change to an appropriate AMF.
+Proposal: If the NG-RAN node detects that the UE is in a different country to that served by the serving AMF, the NG-RAN should perform an NG handover to change to an appropriate AMF or release the UE.

 Conclusions